Finding Everyday Inspiration, Day 6: The Space To Write

 For the consideration of the writing process and the nuts and bolts of how/when one writes, I have always had this boldly classic image of the writer at his desk.
 The idealized setting for the serious work of serious writing.
 Steeped into the comfort of a personalized battlestation, the writer toils away in his cave.
 He summons a daemonic madness, mental elbow grease, and a kind of benevolent suffering through it all.
 For our hi-tech world of today, perhaps there are multiple screens before his eyes, detailing data for a researched project.
 Or, there is nothing but a singular white page for a monotasked essay, a blank canvas as of yet, ready to be carved up into a masterpiece.
 The familiar keys and a warm seat.
 This is how I imagined serious writing to be performed.
-This is how it gets done.
+Here in this seat, this is how it gets done.

 I am constantly taking digital notes via smartphone on the day-to-day, on everything from fictional prompts, to readings I will get to, to future online purchases.
 Sometimes I am struck with such a writing brainstorm where a simple one sentence marking isn’t enough.
 In the field, at the moment of inspiry, I get the framework of the concept down (“what if a scientist created a machine which could transfer his consciousness into the future, or the past?”).
 But then I have follow up questions that I can’t help but ask and begin to answer in the moment (“what would he do? what time would he choose? how would present time possibly be affected?”, etc.)

 Soon enough, I find myself writing a first draft.
 Even if it’s in bullet point format, this ‘writing-in-the-field’ often makes it into the bulk of the finalized product.